Temporary Tooth Gems Explained: Safe Trends and Care Tips

 - DIY Kits: These kits let you apply gems yourself using dental-grade adhesive.

-Benefits of Temporary Tooth Gems
+Benefits of Temporary Gems

-Temporary tooth gems give you a quick way to change your smile without long-lasting effects.
+It gives you a quick way to change your smile without long-lasting effects.

 Non-Permanent Fashion

 Because they are not permanent, you can stop wearing them anytime without worry.
 This is perfect if you want to try something new without a big change.
-The gems brighten your smile but don’t change the shape or color of your teeth.

 Ease of Application